MarkWattTech/Tuya-v2-Supported-Devices/README.md

 &nbsp;

 ## Submit Products Now!
-<p>Got a PBT product you want to add to the list? <a href="https://github.com/MarkWattTech/Tuya-v2-Supported-Devices/issues/new/choose">Submit it Now!</a></p>
+<p>Got a PBT product you want to add to the list?
 &nbsp;

 ## How To Submit PBT Products